TimJKStrickland/frontend-nanodegree-mobile-portfolio/README.md

 ## Website Performance Optimization portfolio project

-Your challenge, if you wish to accept it (and we sure hope you will), is to optimize this online portfolio for speed!
-In particular, optimize the critical rendering path and make this page render as quickly as possible by applying the techniques you've picked up in the [Critical Rendering Path course](https://www.udacity.com/course/ud884).
+This project's goal is to optimize the online portfolio for speed!
+The critical rendering path has been optimized for index.html, and in the view folder, I made this page render more quickly by eliminating jank that occurs in main.js.
+I applied the techniques from [Critical Rendering Path course](https://www.udacity.com/course/ud884) and [Browser Rendering Optimization course](https://www.udacity.com/course/browser-rendering-optimization--ud860).

-To get started, check out the repository, inspect the code,

 ### Getting started

 ####Part 1: Optimize PageSpeed Insights score for index.html

-Some useful tips to help you get started:

-1. Check out the repository
-1. To inspect the site on your phone, you can run a local server
+Using the following code in the terminal:
   ```bash
   $> cd /path/to/your-project-folder
   $> python -m SimpleHTTPServer 8080
   ```

 1. Open a browser and visit localhost:8080
-1. Download and install [ngrok](https://ngrok.com/) to make your local server accessible remotely.
+2. Download and install [ngrok](https://ngrok.com/) to make your local server accessible remotely.

   ``` bash
   $> cd /path/to/your-project-folder
   $> ngrok http 8080
   ```

-1. Copy the public URL ngrok gives you and try running it through PageSpeed Insights!
-Optional: [More on integrating ngrok, Grunt and PageSpeed.](http://www.jamescryer.com/2014/06/12/grunt-pagespeed-and-ngrok-locally-testing/)
+3. Copy the public URL ngrok gives you and try running it through PageSpeed Insights.

-Profile, optimize, measure... and then lather, rinse, and repeat.
-Good luck!
+#####Outcome:
+I found that the CSS could be minified and put inline (which, I don't think is the best idea for legibility, but for performance, it put it over 90 on PageSpeed), as well as minify the HTML to the same conclusion.

 ####Part 2: Optimize Frames per Second in pizza.html